LiJiahao-Alex/www24-rebuttal/reviewer2.md

 # 2. VAE v.s Ours

 ## 2.1 Seemingly similar results
+We are sorry that we did not clearly explain the comparison between VAE and our performance thus causing some misunderstandings, which we will clarify below.
 |      | MNIST      | Fashion     | Kuzushiji   |
 |------|------------|-------------|-------------|
 | VAE  | 85.12±0.42 | 70.61±0.24  |  72.57±0.29 |